RezaSadeghiWSU/Elementary-python-functions/README.md

 The answers are outdated.
 You simply have to conda install pip and git.
 Then you can use pip normally:
 Activate your conda environment

+Pytorch package:
+You can install pytorch on windows through conda using this command:

+conda install -c peterjc123 pytorch

 conda install git pip

 pip install git+git://github.com/scrappy/scrappy@master